Anisotropic capillary hypersurfaces in a wedge: Introduction

-\begin{remark} For convenience, we prove the free boundary case first and then derive the capillary case from the free boundary case.
+\begin{remark} For convenience, we prove the free boundary case first and then derive the capillary case from the free boundary case using an idea presented in \cite{WX}.
 However, the technique of our proof can directly handle the capillary case, as shown in the subsequent proof. \end{remark}